 The list includes:

 - Organisation name and code

 - Tenure (whether our interest is freehold or leasehold)

 - Tenure category (whether the asset is in use by us, retained for community purposes or a commercial asset)

 The land and property list is licenced under the Open Government Licence 2.0.

-For a full dataset including GeoX, GeoY and UPRN please email firstname.lastname@example.org with your Ordnance Survey licence details and confirmation of your intentions with the data.
+For a full dataset including GeoX, GeoY and UPRN please email firstname.lastname@example.org with your Ordnance Survey licence details, confirming what you're going to do with the data.